vikasmahesh1/newtravel/README.md

 variables.
 When a backend is unavailable you can keep working with the built-in mock data layer—no network connectivity is required.

+This repository now ships with a full-featured API scaffold under [`backend/`](backend/README.md) implemented with Express, Prisma, and PostgreSQL.
+Follow the backend README to install dependencies, run database migrations, and start the server alongside the Vite dev server.

 ### Running the development server
 ```bash
 npm run dev